rachelhox/Canvas/README.md

 An online web application to emulate real-time drawing on a canvas.

 ## How to play
-This Photoshop-like drawing application allows you to create image by drawing with your mouse
+This Photoshop-like drawing application allows you to create image by drawing with your mouse and using our default shapes.

 ## Features